acorns - from which great oak trees grow

 What exactly is mindfulness?

-MRI imaging and research has demonstrated that mindfulness is not meditation: different parts of the brain are used during a mindfulness practice in comparison with meditation.
-MRI imaging has been able to reveal differences in areas activated within the brain during each process.
+MRI imaging and research has demonstrated that mindfulness is not meditation: different parts of the brain are used during mindfulness practice.

 Deep down we know the truth of our journey.
 No matter how much overburden hides it from the light, the essential truth is safe.